Zeromix9/Server-Creation-Tool/README.md

 There is no need to write any commands beside the "quit" command.
 There are also guides avalible which will guide you, through the configuration of your server.

+Questions:
+Why does I need to type the quit command, instead just quitting it via script?
+Because so you can see, if the download was sucessful or an error appeared.